 - They have two children, aged 5 and 7

-- They both work for a large international company and are fully-integrated into the expat community in Holland
+- Both John and Maria work for a large international company and are fully-integrated into the expat community in Holland

 - Sadly, however, their marriage has hit a rough spot